aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

         result = invalidity(data, "value", exampleValues)

-The funtion is called invalidity.
+The funtion is `invalidity(df, "column", [list])`.
 The inputs are data, column name and the list of values.

-    invalidity(df, "column", [list])

 The output will be 1 , becaue "X" is in the list of values.